ErikBits/ta-training/test-automation-training/E2E-test-with-playwright/README.md

 run `npx playwright install` to install latest depedencies before running.
 This will automatically install dependencies based on the package.json.

 # Running tests #
+Ensure the website is up and running.
+Only then will the tests do anything.
+Refer to the README in the base directory for more information.

+## Running tests from the command line ##
 Playwright runs headless by default.
 This means you wont see what is happening without turning headless off in the playwirght.config.ts file.
+Running tests in headed mode can be done by adding the suffix `--headed` when running the tests from the command line.

+## Running tests from VS Code ##
+NOTE: Requires a plugin I think -> have not researched this.

+## Running tests from Playwright UI mode ##
+NOTE: Also requires more research from my part

 ## UI mode ##
 You can run `npx playwright test --ui` to get a UI mode for debugging and an easier development experience.